18. June 2019

-In order to meet today‘s challenges in agriculture, you need to stay grounded - literally.
-Farm & Food spoke with Johanna Buntz and Dr. Thomas Gäbert about the diversity on german fields, drones and topsoils.
+In order to meet today‘s challenges in agriculture, you need to stay grounded – literally.
+Farm & Food spoke with Johanna Buntz and Dr. Thomas Gäbert about the diversity on german fields, climate protection and topsoils.

 All day long* we are talking about agriculture and nutrition.
 What did you have for breakfast this morning?